The Former Catalan Leader Carles Puigdemont Has Been Detained In Germany

 Carles Puigdemont, the former leader of Catalonia, a region of northern Spain, has been detained in Germany, according to his lawyer.

-"The president Charles Puigdemont has been detained in Germany when he crossed the border from Denmark, on the way to Belgium from Finland," Jaume Alonso-Cuevillas tweeted on Saturday.
+"The president Carles Puigdemont has been detained in Germany when he crossed the border from Denmark, on the way to Belgium from Finland," Jaume Alonso-Cuevillas tweeted on Saturday.

 Late last year, thousands voted in a contested referendum asking for Catalonia's independence from Spain.

-The regional government claimed that 90% of those who voted (estimated at 43% of the population) were in favour of independence – but Spain's constitutional court later ruled the vote illegal.
+The regional government claimed that 90% of those who voted (estimated at 43% of the population) were in favor of independence — but Spain's constitutional court later ruled the vote illegal.

 Puigdemont has been living in exile in Belgium since, and there is an active European Arrest Warrant open on him.